What Is Mamajuana? Traditional Dominican Drink Explained

 Mamajuana gets its unique flavor from a special mix of alcohol, herbs, roots, and pieces of bark.
 The exact ingredients can change depending on the recipe, but most traditional Mamajuana includes:

-All of this is combined and poured over a mix of local bark, roots, and wood chips that stay inside the bottle.
-These natural materials slowly release their flavors into the liquid over time.
+The liquid mixture is poured over Dominican roots, bark, and wood chips that stay inside the bottle.
+These natural ingredients slowly release flavor and are never removed.

 How to Make Mamajuana